tradecrit/rithmic-rs/README.md

-Connect to the Rithmic API using Rust.
-Use at your own risk.
+Connect to the Rithmic R | Protocal API using Rust.
+As is, use at your own risk.